brentthierens/js-inv-mpu/README.md

 Based on the official MotionDriver v5.
 Adapted from `rpicopter/MotionSensorExample`.

 ## Adaption for other boards
-If necessary, adjust the defines in `binding.gyp` to math your board.
+If necessary, adjust the defines in `binding.gyp` to match your board.